philmaweb/breathpy/README.md

 pip install breathpy
 ```

-If you want to use the tutorial jupyter notebooks - you want to install jupyter `conda install jupyter`.
+If you want to use the tutorial jupyter notebooks - you also need to install jupyter `conda install jupyter`.

 ## Usage MCC-IMS